ellysh/video-game-bots/ClickerBots/example.md

 3. Delays and timeouts lead to waste of time in the most cases.
 4. Analysis operations of the bot have an unreliable results.
 It means that the bot will make wrong actions in some cases.

 The bot can be effective for solving strictly defined tasks.
 These tasks should be easy to split by separate steps and algorithmize.
-Also the bot will work more relible if the algorithm will have a minimal count of conditions and the cost of a mistake will not be extremely expensive.
+Also the bot will work more reliable if the algorithm will have a minimal count of conditions and the cost of a mistake will not be extremely expensive.